-Individual members of the group have a wider research agenda relating to comparative pension systems, comparisons of tax arrangements for pensions and their effects on income distribution, financial aspects of pensions, demographic modeling, universal versus targeted pension benefits, and the provision of guarantees by private pension plans.
+Our members represent a wide range of research expertise relating to comparative pension systems, comparisons of tax arrangements for pensions and their effects on income distribution, financial aspects of pensions, demographic modelling, universal versus targeted pension benefits, and the provision of guarantees by private pension plans.

-The Group fosters individual research and scholarship by all members of the group and focuses on the following areas:
+The PPRG fosters individual research and scholarship by all members of the group across the following areas:

 - Reform of the public and private pension systems